 Growing traffic demand has caused the Loop 101 corridor to become increasingly congested during the morning and evening peak travel periods, and traffic volume projections indicate the congestion will worsen in the future.
 This study of additional general-purpose travel lanes in each direction would increase the freeway capacity and help alleviate increased levels of traffic congestion in the future.

 The DCR will evaluate the potential impacts of providing the additional travel lanes and includes preliminary design.
 Potential environmental impacts will be documented in an environmental document following the requirements of the National Environmental Policy Act (NEPA).
 This study is a component of the Maricopa Association of Governments Regional Transportation Plan Freeway Program.

-During this initial phase (also known as scoping), you are encouraged to provide study-related comments and questions so they can be addressed in the Initial Design Concept Report and draft environmental document.
+During this initial phase (also known as scoping), the public provided study-related comments and questions to be addressed in the Initial Design Concept Report and draft environmental document.
 The study team will be analyzing the following three alternatives: